dsmurfin/OTPAnalyzer/README.md

 ### Installing

-Download the repository and open the Xcode project, or access pre-built app xips from the [releases](https://github.com/dsmurfin/OTPAnalyzer/releases) page.
+Download the repository and open the Xcode project, or access pre-built app zips from the [releases](https://github.com/dsmurfin/OTPAnalyzer/releases) page.
 Select a release and then expand assets.

 ## Deployment